Skip to content

 Al Sulaiti Law Firm is one of the largest law firms in Qatar, established in 2002, offering a wide range of legal services including arbitration, banking, corporate, employment, energy, and intellectual property.
 The firm emphasizes teamwork and collaboration, aiming to build strong relationships with clients to exceed their expectations.
 With a diverse and innovative team, they provide high-quality professional services tailored to meet the unique needs of their clients.
 Their commitment to integrity and client satisfaction has earned them recognition and respect in the legal community.

 On April 20, 2026, the Al Sulaiti Law Firm in Qatar appeared on the leak site of the payload ransomware group.
-The firm, one of the largest in the country and established in 2002, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any client, employee, or business partner whose records were stored in those systems may now be at risk.
+The firm, one of the largest in the country and established in 2002, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any client, employee, or business partner whose records were stored in those systems may now be at risk.

 Public reporting indicates that payload actors published a sample of the stolen data on their onion site.
 The breach involved internal files taken after the group gained access to the firm’s network.
 No confirmed total of affected records has been released, and the firm has not issued a detailed public statement on the precise data categories involved.
 Available reporting describes the incident as a classic ransomware operation: initial access, data theft, and subsequent public shaming to pressure payment.